 Bathrobes are comfy for lounging around the house after your bath or shower.

 To keep warm, many people wear bathrobes over pajamas before climbing into bed.

 Bathrobes come in a range of materials.
 Let's take a look at some of the most common bathrobe fabrics.

 Terry cloth — sometimes known as cotton terry or toweling — is the same material from which bath towels are made.
 With its long, absorbent fibers, terry cloth is the ideal material for drying yourself off after a bath, shower, or swim.
 Notably, terry cloth can lose some of its softness over time.

 Silk and satin robes aren't absorbent at all.
 They’re designed for relaxation rather than drying yourself off after a bath.
 Many people enjoy wearing a sleek, silky robe over their nightwear.

 As the name suggests, this is a fabric made from cotton.
 But instead of being thick and plush, it's a lightweight, densely woven material with a square or diamond waffle pattern.
 Although it's not quite as absorbent as terry cloth, it still does a good job of getting the wearer dry, and it's less bulky than other bathrobe types.

 Cotton velour robes feel a lot like velvet, but the material absorbs more moisture and has a thicker pile.
-This is, by far, the softest type of cotton bathrobe, so if comfort sits high on your list, you may wish to investigate your cotton velour options.
+This is, by far, the softest type of cotton bathrobe, so if comfort is high on your priority list, you may wish to investigate your cotton velour options.
 Like terry cloth bathrobes, however, they are quite bulky.

 Microfiber bathrobes are soft and fleece-like.
 Despite the fact that they’re made of synthetic material, microfiber robes actually “breathe” more than most robes made of natural materials.
 Microfiber bathrobes are also very lightweight and absorbent.